Netflix and chill? Let’s try Bubble and build.

 - A feature for users to add content to their watch list

-Steps to build a Netflix prototype with no code include:
+The steps to building Netflix with no code include:

 When kickstarting your project, you can choose to begin by wireframing your product design, or building the necessary fields within your database.